Qengineering/LCCV/README.md

 ## Running the app.
 To run the application load the project file LCCV.cbp in Code::Blocks.<br/>

 A remark.
-The main loop looks somewhat quirky with its if-else.<br/>
+The main loop looks somewhat odd with its if-else statements, where a break is usually applied when a frame is missed.<br/>
 ```
     int ch=0;
     while(ch!=27){